 14. Data Scientist

-This is a field with few qualified professionals but full of potentials, as Data Scientists are in high demand.
+This is a field with few qualified professionals but full of potential, as Data Scientists are in high demand.

 Such decisions from data scientists are vital for businesses as they can reveal new opportunities or display helpful business interrelationships, therefore contributing to business growth.

 It’s not an elusive skill.
 With passion, you can become a professional data analyst.
 The best way to start is to learn Microsoft Excel before getting yourself comfortable with languages such as Python.

 The internet also offers valuable resources to help you out.
 Google announced the Google Data Analytics Professional Certificate, which positions you well for any entry-level position and can earn you more than $90K a year.